datacentricdesign/id5415/collections/_id5415/4-3-labxp.md

 # Step 2 Implement the contextual behaviour

-Our code is now retrieving the details of the devices connected on the network, including the lightbulb and your phone.
+Our code is now retrieving the details of the devices connected on the network, including the lightbulb, Pi and your phone.
 It is also associating MAC addresses to vendors for the one we specified in the `mac_vendor` dictionary.
-We can use the `on_connect` and `on_disconnect` events in two ways:
+Now we can use the `on_connect` and `on_disconnect` events in two ways:

 - to connect to the lightbulb when it is found
 - to control the lightbulb when our phone connects to or disconnects from the network.
 This could represent an event 'At Home' and 'Away from home'.